-- Don't ask your constituents to post ballot selfies: It is against the law to show others a filled-in ballot, except in the case of legally allowed assistance with a mail ballot. - Don't use the phone or text banking program to do something you can't do in person!
-For example, don't try to register a voter using an online registration portal using their information they give to you over the phone.
+- Avoid giving discounts or anything of value to voters showing their ballot selfie or I Voted stickers: You don't want to bump up against the election bribery statute! - Don't use the phone or text banking program to do something you can't do in person: For example, don't try to log in as a voter to request an absentee ballot for them using their information they give to you over the phone.